Dollar hovers near one-month low amid subdued U.S. debt yields

 The 10-year Treasury yield sank to as low as 1.5280% last week, from a more-than-one-year high of 1.7760% at the end of last month, reducing the dollar's appeal.

-The S&P 500 closed at a record high on Friday, extending a rally in global stocks.
-MSCI’s broadest gauge of world stocks held on Monday near Friday’s all-time peak.
+The S&P 500 (.SPX) closed at a record high on Friday, extending a rally in global stocks.
+MSCI's broadest gauge of world stocks (.MIWD00000PUS) held on Monday near Friday's all-time peak.

 Dollar net short positioning fell in the latest week to the lowest level since June 2018, according to calculations by Reuters and Commodity Futures Trading Commission data released on Friday.